 Developing an Electronic Medications Administration Record System

-It is estimated that every year preventable inpatient medication errors result in over 4 million patient readmissions, 7,000 deaths and carry a staggering cost of $21 billion.
+It is estimated that every year preventable inpatient medication errors result in over 4 million patient readmissions, 7,000 deaths, and carry a staggering cost of $21 billion.

-The EMAR facilitates a ‘closed-loop’ system: an end-to-end electronic medication management with a seamless flow of information throughout the process – from creation of a medication order, to Rx processing and distribution, to delivery to the right patient.
+The EMAR facilitates a ‘closed-loop’ system: end-to-end electronic medication management with a seamless flow of information throughout the process – from the creation of a medication order, to Rx processing and distribution, to delivery to the right patient.

-It is estimated that deployment of the EMAR system has reduced the cost of medication errors by $25,000 per day – in just one hospital.
+It is estimated that the deployment of the EMAR system has reduced the cost of medication errors by $25,000 per day – in just one hospital.

 The Challenge

-Our technical team was involved in the design and development of the entire system as well its major components from early on in the process to its production deployment and support.
-We’ve worked on several iterations of the system on different software and hardware platforms and facilitated its integration with other systems.
+Our technical team was involved in the design and development of the entire system as well as its major components from early on in the process to its production deployment and support.
+We’ve worked on several iterations of the system on different software and hardware platforms and facilitated its integration with other tools.

-Transition from a single-hospital system to Enterprise EMAR created its own set of challenges.
+The transition from a single-hospital system to Enterprise EMAR created its own set of challenges.
 As part of the joined team from several institutions and corporate IS we had to develop a data model and create unified processes that supported the needs of the Enterprise without disrupting an already working deployment of the EMAR system in the first hospital.

 The Outcome